Homoran/iobroker.cubie/README.md

 [![NPM](https://nodei.co/npm/iobroker.rpi2.png?downloads=true)](https://nodei.co/npm/iobroker.rpi2/)

-RPI-Monitor implementation for integration into ioBroker.
-It is the same implementation as for iobroker.rpi, but with GPIOs.
+cubie-Monitor implementation for integration into ioBroker.
+It is derived from iobroker.rpi with GPIOs, but not yet tested.

+Tested only with armbian

 ## Important Information
 Works only with node >= 0.12